• Skip to primary navigation

 Here are the small tweaks that you can make to the recipe if you want to use a different pasta and or add more vegetables for example:

-This is a meal in one, so you won't need more vegetables or salad on the side.
+This is a meal in one, so you may not need more vegetables or salad on the side.

 How to Store